stevecalla/self-care-center/README.md

   * User can delete a message.
   * All messages interface to display all messages including add, delete, edit functionality.
   * Login page.
-  * Intermediate CSS - make page responsive, add button hover effects, multiple backgrounds.
+  * Intermediate CSS - responsiveness for more screen options.
-  * Local storage.
+  * Local storage for favorite functionality noted above.

 * Known Issues/Bugs:
   * None at this time.

 </details>